 in a moment, in the twinkling of an eye, at the last trumpet.
 For the trumpet will sound, and the dead will be raised imperishable, and we shall be changed.
-(1 Corinthians 15:52) [ESV]
+(1 Corinthians 15:52)

 Then the seventh angel blew his trumpet, and there were loud voices in heaven, saying, "The kingdom of the world has become the kingdom of our Lord and of his Christ, and he shall reign forever and ever."
-(Revelation 11:15) [ESV]
+(Revelation 11:15)

-The seven trumpets of Revelation are all judgments of God's wrath against those dwelling on the earth.
+Note: The seven trumpets of Revelation are all judgments of God's wrath against those dwelling on the earth.
 Also, there is no definitive scriptural evidence that the seventh trumpet judgment occurs at mid-trib.
 In fact, it probably occurs toward the end of the second half.
 Also, according to Zechariah, the second coming of the Lord, which occurs at the end of the tribulation (after all the trumpet and bowl judgments) will also be accompanied by a trumpet blast.
-So, the seventh trumpet judgment is not the "last trumpet."

 Then the LORD will appear over them, and his arrow will go forth like lightning; the Lord GOD will sound the trumpet and will march forth in the whirlwinds of the south.
-(Zechariah 9:14) [ESV]
+(Zechariah 9:14)